The secrets of Drupal!

 As a freelance Drupal consultant and business analyst, I have experience developing and rolling out strategic websites, Web 2.0 projects, online applications, social media tools, and Open Source Content Management Systems (CMS), and I have many more years experience in IT and business development.

 My open source CMS preference and web application framework is Drupal.
-So I focus a lot on Drupal Module Development, Drupal Template Design (theme layer), Drupal Consulting, and Drupal Implementation as well as on migrating and converting content from older websites, CMS's, or other sources to Drupal.
+As a freelancer, I focus a lot on Drupal Module Development, Drupal theme development, Drupal Consulting, and Drupal Implementation as well as on migrating and converting content from older websites, CMS's, or other sources to Drupal.
 With Drupal, selecting the right combination of modules and knowing when to add that special php glue-code to fill the gaps between them and how to make them all perform as expected is what produces a great Drupal site.
 One that delivers on the business requirements.

 - websites and microsites